Intel HEX

-Intel hexadecimal object file format, Intel hex format or Intellec Hex is a file format that conveys binary information in ASCII text form.
-It is commonly used for programming microcontrollers, EPROMs, and other types of programmable logic devices and hardware emulators.
-In a typical application, a compiler or assembler converts a program's source code (such as in C or assembly language) to machine code and outputs it into a HEX file.
-Some also use it as a container format holding packets of stream data.
+Intel hexadecimal object file format, Intel hex format or Intellec Hex is a file format that conveys binary information in ASCII text form, making it possible to store on non-binary media such as paper tape, punch cards, etc., to display on text terminals or be printed on line-oriented printers.
+The format is commonly used for programming microcontrollers, EPROMs, and other types of programmable logic devices and hardware emulators.
+In a typical application, a compiler or assembler converts a program's source code (such as in C or assembly language) to machine code and outputs it into an object or executable file in hexadecimal (or binary) format.
+In some applications, the Intel hex format is also used as a container format holding packets of stream data.
 Common file extensions used for the resulting files are .HEX or .H86.
 The HEX file is then read by a programmer to write the machine code into a PROM or is transferred to the target system for loading and execution.
+There are various tools to convert files between hexadecimal and binary format (i.e. HEX2BIN), and vice versa (i.e. OBJHEX, OH, OHX, BIN2HEX).

 History

 The Intel hex format was originally designed for Intel's Intellec Microcomputer Development Systems (MDS) in 1973 in order to load and execute programs from paper tape.
-It was also used to specify memory contents to Intel for ROM production.
-In 1973, Intel's "software group" consisted only of Bill Byerly and Ken Burget, and Gary Kildall as an external consultant.
-Beginning in 1975, the format was utilized by MCS Series II ISIS-II systems, using the file extension HEX.
-Many PROM and EPROM programming devices accepted this format.
+It was also used to specify memory contents to Intel for ROM production, which previously had to be encoded in the much less efficient BNPF (Begin-Negative-Positive-Finish) format.
+In 1973, Intel's "software group" consisted only of Bill Byerly and Kenneth Burgett, and Gary Kildall as an external consultant doing business as Microcomputer Applications Associates (MAA) and founding Digital Research in 1974.
+Beginning in 1975, the format was utilized by Intellec Series II ISIS-II systems supporting diskette drives, with files using the file extension HEX.
+Many PROM and EPROM programming devices accept this format.

 Format

 Intel HEX consists of lines of ASCII text that are separated by line feed or carriage return characters or both.
-Each text line contains hexadecimal characters that encode multiple binary numbers.
+Each text line contains uppercase hexadecimal characters that encode multiple binary numbers.
 The binary numbers may represent data, memory addresses, or other values, depending on their position in the line and the type and length of the line.
 Each text line is called a record.